datacarpentry/image-processing/episodes/02-image-basics.md

 > > 2.
 (0, 255, 0) represents green.
 > > 3.
 (0, 0, 255) represents blue.
 > > 4.
 (255, 255, 255) is a little harder.
 When we mix the maximum value of all
-> > 	three color channels, we see the color white.
+> > 	three colour channels, we see the colour white.
 > > 5.
-(0, 0, 0) represents the absence of all color, or black.
+(0, 0, 0) represents the absence of all colour, or black.
 > > 6.
 (128, 128, 128) represents a medium shade of gray.
-> >   Note that the 24-bit RGB color model provides at least 254 shades of gray,
+> >   Note that the 24-bit RGB colour model provides at least 254 shades of gray,
 > >   rather than only fifty.
 > >
-> > Note that the RGB color model may run contrary to your experience,
+> > Note that the RGB colour model may run contrary to your experience,
-> > especially if you have mixed primary colors of paint to create new colors.
+> > especially if you have mixed primary colours of paint to create new colours.
-> > In the RGB model, the *lack of* any color is black,
+> > In the RGB model, the *lack of* any colour is black,
-> > while the *maximum amount* of each of the primary colors is white.
+> > while the *maximum amount* of each of the primary colours is white.
 > > With physical paint, we might start with a white base,
 > > and then add differing amounts of other paints to produce a darker shade.
 > >